WuChao-2024/rdk_en_wuc_check_fork/docs/configuration/network.md

 The development board integrates a 2.4GHz wireless WiFi module, which supports Soft AP and Station modes, and runs in Station mode by default.
 The following introduces how to use the two modes.

 ### Station Mode
-In Station mode, the development board acts as a client and accesses the router's wireless hotspot for internet connection.
+In Station mode, the development board as a client and accesses the router's wireless hotspot for internet connection.

 - For users of Ubuntu Desktop version, you can click on the Wi-Fi icon in the upper right corner of the desktop, select the corresponding hotspot, and enter the password to complete the network configuration, as shown in the figure below: